-60 Second Coffee Tips is a weekly video series in which each minute long episode covers a single tip that might be relevant to someone working in coffee.
-Some weeks that might be a cupping tip, other weeks that might be a roasting tip, or it could be something in any other relevant topic area.
+60 Second Coffee Tips is a video series in which each minute long episode covers a single tip that might be relevant to someone working in coffee.
+Sometimes that might be a cupping tip, other times that might be a roasting tip, or it could be something in any other relevant topic area.
 The idea is to provide something quick to watch and with advice you can start using immediately.

-Each episode will also feature a companion blog post that can go into a little more depth than a 60 second video allows.
-These posts will be collected here.
-Check back every Monday for a new episode or subscribe to the N3Roaster YouTube channel to get an email notification as soon as each new episode is released.
+Each episode also features a companion article that can go into a little more depth than a 60 second video allows.
+These articles are collected here.

 When cupping coffees, consistency is incredibly important.
 If you're evaluating pre-purchase samples you want to make sure that you're roasting those coffees consistently so that differences that you observe in the cup are due to differences in the coffee and not differences in how those coffees were roasted.
 If you're evaluating multiple roast levels for product development, you want to make sure that the differences that you're tasting are due to differences in how the coffee was roasted and not differences in how the coffee was extracted.
 For any evaluation along these lines, having at least a company standard that is executed consistently is important for getting reliably useful observations from those evaluations and for having the ability to compare those observations with results from similar past evaluation sessions.
 I've written previously about figuring out what those standards should be.